How Do I Apply?

 STEP 3: FAFSA APPLICATION

-Once the essays are reviewed by Bard College staff, selected prospective students will be asked to fill out the FAFSA form (Free Application for Federal Student Aid).
-Bard Microcollege at Brooklyn Public Library will schedule several online workshops to assist applicants in filling out the FAFSA, during which:
+Once the essays are reviewed by Bard College staff, finalists will be asked to fill out the FAFSA form (Free Application for Federal Student Aid).

 STEP 4: INTERVIEW

-Finalists will then be scheduled for an interview via Zoom.
+Finalists will then be invited to a brief interview on Zoom.
 Each finalist will meet individually with Bard College staff for a 10- to 15-minute conversation.